Case study – The Abbey

 The building has stone walls and a timber frame, with little natural insulation, leaving guests regularly complaining about cold rooms and The Abbey’s owners spending excess amounts on their energy bills.

-The Abbey in Sutton Courtenay was originally built as a rector’s house between the early to mid-1200s and late 1400s, and now has Grade I listed building status.
+The Abbey was originally built as a rector’s house between the early to mid-1200s and late 1400s, and now has Grade I listed building status.
 It’s a two-storey building, constructed from stone and timber with clay roof tiles and windows that date from the 14th Century.

-In the modern day, the building has been converted into a retreat centre for a residential community and for guests.
+In more recent times the building has been converted into a retreat centre for a residential community and for guests.
 The space now houses office space, residential areas, rooms for meditation and yoga, and more.
 There is also an adjacent guesthouse, in a more modern building.

 37,871 kWh